ElucidSolutions/fpt/modules/search/Readme.md

-  creates a search interface linked to the index given by the search ID, adds the interface to search_INTERFACES using context.element's ID as the interface ID, and calls success.
+  creates a search interface linked to the index given by the search ID, adds the interface to search_INTERFACES using context.element's ID as the interface ID, and calls done.

-  If the search ID includes a query, search_interfaceBlock executes it before calling success.
+  If the search ID includes a query, search_interfaceBlock executes it before calling done.

-  If an error occurs, search_interfaceBlock calls failure instead of success.
+  If an error occurs, search_interfaceBlock throws a strict error and passes the error to done.
 */
-function search_interfaceBlock (context, success, failure) {
+function search_interfaceBlock (context, done) {
   var errorMessage = '[search][search_interfaceBlock]';

   // I. Get the interface ID
   var interfaceId = context.element.attr ('id');
   if (!interfaceId) {
-    strictError (errorMessage + ' Error: The Search Interface block is invalid.
+    var error = new Error (errorMessage + ' Error: The Search Interface block is invalid.
 The HTML ID attribute is required for Search Interface blocks.');
+    strictError (error);
-    return failure ();
+    return done (error);
   }

   // II.
 Parse the search ID